isomerpages/moe-acsbarkerroad/_secondary-1-registration-2026/2026 Secondary 1 Registration (DRAFT).md

 **Sec 1 Orientation Programme (2nd Jan – 9th Jan 2026)**

 Students are to report to the **school auditorium** on 2 Jan 2026 for assembly by 7:35 am in full school uniform.
-Prefects will be around to assist your son/ward to find his way to the required venues.
+Student Leaders will be around to assist your son/ward to find his way to the required venues.

 In view of the special two weeks of Orientation for our Sec 1 students, do note the adjusted dismissal timing for them.